-Brighid (Bridget) is a 4th generation Genesis Framework model to solve issues with the mid torso and to make clothing much easier to model with.
+Brighid (Bridget) is a 4th generation Genesys Framework model to solve issues with the mid torso and to make clothing much easier to model with.
 Modelling issues have been finally solved permanently and the workflows are very straightforward.
 This is very important later for modders and 3D Artists to make clothing assets for the game.

 She is a re-rigged mesh to the DAZ Studio Genesis 2 Female and in pieces in lieu of a full body mesh with multiple materials.
 She is basically ‘Clothing’.
 This has tremendous benefits and allows to easily swap ‘Clothing’ and use the dismember system without issues.